HeavenVolkoff/EditableBot/README.md

 ## Installation

+Create a `token.key` file with you bot key inside the repository root.

-Run: `sudo ./install.sh`
+Run: `sudo ./install.sh`.

-Will create a systemd service called bot, and activate it.
+It will create a systemd service called bot, and activate it.

 All files will be copied to `/usr/local/bot`.

 ## License